i18next/next-i18next/README.md

 ## How does it work?

 Your `next-i18next.config.js` file will provide configuration for `next-i18next`.
-After configuration, `appWithTranslation` allows us to use `i18n` and `t` function in our components through props.
+After configuration, `appWithTranslation` allows us to use the `t` (translate) function in our components via hooks.
-Then we add `serverSideTranslation` inside [getStaticProps](https://nextjs.org/docs/basic-features/data-fetching#getstaticprops-static-generation) or [getServerSideProps](https://nextjs.org/docs/basic-features/data-fetching#getserversideprops-server-side-rendering) async functions (depends on your case) in our page-level components.
+Then we add `serverSideTranslation` to [getStaticProps](https://nextjs.org/docs/basic-features/data-fetching#getstaticprops-static-generation) or [getServerSideProps](https://nextjs.org/docs/basic-features/data-fetching#getserversideprops-server-side-rendering) (depending on your case) in our page-level components.

-After this process, we will be able to translate our NextJs app on the client side.
+Now our NextJs app is fully translatable!

 ## Setup